Academy Forum | Latino Voters, Demographic Determinism, and the Myth of an Inevitable Democratic Party Majority

 WEBINAR

-Álvaro J. Corral and David L. Leal, with discussant Mara Cecilia Ostfeld, will explore Latino voters and the myth of an inevitable Democratic Party majority.
+Álvaro J. Corral and David L. Leal, with discussant Mara Cecilia Ostfeld, explored Latino voters and the myth of an inevitable Democratic Party majority.
 Moderated by Marylena Mantas, with a welcome from Robert Y. Shapiro.

 ÁLVARO J. CORRAL is an assistant professor in the Department of Political Science at the University of Texas—Rio Grande Valley in Edinburg, Texas.
 His research has focused on the ways that intragroup diversity and immigration shape the public opinion and voting behavior of Latino voters in the United States.